How Do Bars And Restaurants Contribute To Drunk Driving Wrecks?

 1) Training - How were the bartenders trained?
 What were the qualifications of the individuals that were allowed to serve alcohol?
 How often were they trained?

-2) Supervision - When things got busy, were there supervisors that were able to monitor how much each patron was served?
+2) Supervision - When things got busy, were there supervisors that monitored how much each patron was served?
 Were systems put in place to do this automatically?

 3) Documentation and Video Evidence - What did the bar or restaurant retain on video?
 Was the video conveniently destroyed or not recording that day?
 What does the receipt say?